0xharkirat/its_urgent_poc_public/README.md

 - iOS simulators have problem showing notifications from Firebase, use physical iOS devices instead.

 #### Some Important notes:
-- This project uses Kotlin 1.8.0, which is required for app_settings plugin.
+- This project uses Kotlin 1.8.0, which is required for [app_settings](https://pub.dev/packages/app_settings) plugin.
+   - In your android/settings.gradle
-`id "org.jetbrains.kotlin.android" version "1.8.0" apply false` in your android/settings.gradle
+   `id "org.jetbrains.kotlin.android" version "1.8.0" apply false`
 - In this poc, Notifications only shows when app is in the background mode.
 - For the foreground mode, it requires extra functionality which I will implement using the [flutter_local_notifications](https://pub.dev/packages/flutter_local_notifications) or [awesome_notifications](https://pub.dev/packages/awesome_notifications) package during my GSoC period.
 - It also does not check for device's DND mode.
 Full functionality during GSoC period.